Neelka96/HavocMapper/README.md

 ### Notebook Execution Order

-1. Run `havoc_ETL.ipynb` first to prepare the dataset and geocode locations.
+1. Run `havoc_ETL.ipynb` to set up directory, prepare data and geocode locations.
-2. Follow with `havoc_analysis.ipynb` for visualizations and analyses.
+2. Follow with `havoc_analysis.ipynb` for visualizations and analyses, and export images.

 ### Reading Notebooks Effectively

-- Use Jupyter Notebook's Outline feature (e.g., in VS Code) to collapse and expand sections for better navigation.
+- Use Jupyter Notebook's Outline feature (e.g., in the VS Code extension) to collapse and expand sections for better navigation.
 - Outputs and markdown are organized with headings and foldable cells for clarity.
+> [!TIP]
+> If running cell by cell, collapse all grouped cells first and then expand and collapse as needed!
+> Markdown has been thoroughly labeled and grouped for enhanced traversal.

 ## General Overview